dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/PowerScale_CSI.rst

 **[Optional] Create custom storage class**

-If user wants to create a custom storage class, they can do so by following the sample storage class manifest.
+If user wants to create a custom storage class, they can do so by following the sample storage class `template <https://github.com/dell/csi-powerscale/blob/main/samples/storageclass/isilon.yaml>`_.

 *Sample storageclass template*: ::